snapframework/snap/design.md

 concepts that you may encounter while writing your own snaplets.
 The biggest issue arises because Heist's TemplateState is parameterized by the handler monad.
-This means that if you want to do something like a with transformation with a lens (Lens b v) you will naturally want to apply the same transformation to the Handler parameter of the TemplateState.
-Unfortunately, due to Heist's design, this is computationally intensive, must be performed at runtime, and requires that you have a bijection (b :<->: v).
+This means that if you want to do something like a with transformation with a lens `Lens b v` you will naturally want to apply the same transformation to the Handler parameter of the TemplateState.
+Unfortunately, due to Heist's design, this is computationally intensive, must be performed at runtime, and requires that you have a bijection between b and v.
 To avoid this issue, we only use the base application state, `TemplateState (Handler b b)`.

 The basic functions for manipulating templates are not affected by this decision.
 But the splice functions are more problematic since they are the